aland1298/Shortest-Time-Between-Entries/README.md

 # Shortest-Time-Between-Entries
 This program reads user entries from the text file that are line separated.
-The program reads these entries and finds the shortest time between them and displays it.
+The program then finds the shortest time between them and displays it.

 ## Dependencies